 - Not buy any new irrigation supplies; phase out the growing of plants that aren’t native, feral, or climatically-appropriate, except those that can thrive with a little greywater or collected rainwater from a nearby tank.

 - Minimize purchases of new fencing materials; We now graze livestock as shepherds, with a herding dog.

-- Phase out the use of propane; master the skills of solar, rocket stove, and cob oven cooking.
+- Phase out the use of propane; master the skills of methane capture and storage, solar, rocket stove, and cob oven cooking.